isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    In early versions of Kea, this parameter was a boolean and permitted only values of ``true`` and ``false``.
-Boolean values have been deprecated and are no longer accepted.
-Administrators currently using booleans must replace them with the desired mode name.
+Boolean values have been deprecated and are no longer accepted; administrators currently using booleans must replace them with the desired mode name.
 A value of ``true`` maps to ``when-present``, while ``false`` maps to ``never``.